DebarghaG/AshokaComputationalPhysics/README.md

 Chargingcapacitor.html - plots the graph of charge(Q(t)) vs time(t) as discussed in prof. Phookun's class - Dependencies - Numpy and Matplotlib

+Charging+capacitor.ipynb - same program as above, in .ipynb form for ease